Create a workflow to automatically forward an incoming SMS to a Slack channel.

 Make sure your token scopes include chat:write permissions.
 Refer to the Slack API guides or the Slack help center for assistance.

-Faulty conditions are often the result of unrecognized inputs in the Property box, or inputs in the Value box which will always result in no matches.
+Faulty conditions are often the result of unrecognized values in the Property input, or value in the Value input which will always result in no matches.

-After clicking into the Property box, you must click one of the pre-selected keywords within the Useful data for your Workflow section to the right.
+After clicking into the Property input, you must click one of the pre-selected keywords within the Useful data for your Workflow section to the right.

 You can also refer to the Useful data for your Workflow section to validate whether the Value you entered seems to be a good match for the property you've chosen.